whria78/modelderm_rcnn_api/README.md

 # Contact Information
-If you do not want your images to be stored due to IRB regulations, please contact Han Seung Seog (whria78@gmail.com).
-For academic researches regarding testing our algorithm, we can provide an additional server and customized scripts.
+If you have any problem in using the algorithm, please contact Han Seung Seog (whria78@gmail.com).

 # Citation